mobius-network/slate/source/index.html.md

 ## Accounts

-Every Stellar account has a public key, a private key and a secret seed.
-The public key starts with a G and the private key with a S. The private key is used for authorizing transactions.
-Public key is used to get account information or checking for transactions performed using the private key.
+Every Stellar account has a public key and a secret seed.
+The public key starts with a G and the secret seed with a S. The secret seed is used for authorizing transactions.
+Public key is used to get account information or checking for transactions performed using the secret seed.

-The Mnemonic Phrase is the secret seed.
-The seed is used to generate both the public and private key for the account.
-The seed must be kept secret as it single handedly provides full access to an account.
-In traditional public key cryptography only a keypair is useful, where in Stellar a seed key provides all the required access to an account.
+The Mnemonic Phrase is used to generate both the public key and secret seed for each account.
+This phrase must be kept secret as it single handedly provides full access to an account.

 Using [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) ,
-Multi-Account Hierarchy for Deterministic Wallets, an infinite number of accounts can be generated from a secret seed.
-The secret seed is used to create the primary account, others are derived from base.
+Multi-Account Hierarchy for Deterministic Wallets, an infinite number of accounts can be generated from a user's Mnemonic Phrase.
+The user's primary account and account for each DApp are derived from it.

-The user primary account (GUSER) will be the account at index 0.
-This is the account that holds the user's MOBI, and XLM required to create derived accounts.
+The user's primary account (GUSER) will be the account at index 0.
+This is the account that holds the user's MOBI and XLM required to create derived accounts.

 For every application the user accesses, the application ID will be used to create an account (GUSER_DAPP).
 A user can deposit MOBI on those accounts to